-In is legal to use minnow as live bait in the state of West Virginia.
+It is legal to use minnows as live bait in the state of West Virginia.

-Seines, cast nets and minnow traps may be used to obtain minnows.
-A person shall not possess more than 50 minnows at a time, unless the live bait have been obtained from a licensed dealer and a bill of sale can be provided.
+Seines, cast nets, and minnow traps may be used to obtain minnows.
+A person shall not possess more than 50 minnows at a time unless the live bait has been obtained from a licensed dealer and a bill of sale can be provided.

 For more detailed information, please visit the West Virginia Division of Natural Resources.

 Minnows and other fish may be used as bait in the state of Wisconsin.

 Most commonly, bluegills and perch are used as live bait in many waters.

 It is important to remember that a species’ minimum length still applies and that all caught baitfish must be counted towards the daily bag limit.

 Also, all baitfish can only be caught and used in one and the same water and shall not be transported to other water bodies of the state.